 The MyFabFinance website created by nationally recognized millennial money expert Tonya Rapley is dedicated to helping millennial women transform their money story from a thriller into a feel-good adventure.
 Rapley is dedicated to helping women become who they are meant to be without any barriers or hardship.
 With leading financial education and lifestyle tips, the blog is a limitless resource for financial and professional growth.

 7) Fareed Zakaria

 Well-known as the host of CNN’s Fareed Zakaria GPS, he is an Indian-American journalist, political commentator, and author who has spent his career providing insight into international issues and foreign affairs.
 At the same time, he also writes a weekly paid column for The Washington Post and has been a columnist for Newsweek, editor of Newsweek International, and an editor at large at Time Magazine.

 Anthony O’Neal is a bestselling author and speaker who helps students make intelligent decisions with their money, relationships, and education.
 His podcast “The Table with Anthony O’Neal,” which can be found on his website, gives people a way to shift their mindset and get a clear vision of their future so that they can start winning in life and with money.
 He has made TV appearances on Good Morning America, The Tamron Hall Show, and Rachael Ray.
 Along with his site’s mission, he teaches young adults how to budget, live without debt, avoid student loans, and build real wealth for their future.

 9) Emma Edwards

-Edwards has build her career with a two-pronged mission in mind.
+Edwards has built her career with a two-pronged mission in mind.
 She wanted to use her finance writer experience to make financial literacy fun, exciting, and accessible to women of all backgrounds.
 Additionally, Edwards wanted to bring financial services to life with engaging and impactful copy and content.
 Her writing background includes experience in finance, real estate, insurance, and business.